 A Grapevine favourite, Aperó is a French-inspired wine bar, utilising the latest in wine technology to offer its patrons an exquisite experience.
 "It's so cool what they do there.
 Each wine is stored in a specific closet, with a specific temperature," one panellist reports.
-If you're hungry, they also offer food that pairs well with your drink of choice.
+If you're hungry, they also offer fohoice.
 If you're missing that continental European feel, go to Aperó.